-- The bilge pump is critical to the safety of your boat. - Check the bilge pump often to make sure it is working.
+- The bilge pump is critical to the safety of your boat. - Test the pump often as follows: - 1.
+Turn On the bilge pump switch at the helm. - 2.

-Test the pump as follows:

-- 1. Turn On the bilge pump switch at the helm. - 2.
 Any water in the bilge should pump overboard. - If the pump motor is running, but not pumping, inspect the discharge hose for a kink or collapsed area. - If no problems are found, check the bilge pump housing for clogging debris as follows: - 1.
 Remove the power cartridge: - a.
 Lift the tab while rotating the fins counter-clockwise. - b.
 Lift out the power cartridge. - c.
 Clear the outer housing of debris. - 2.
 Reinstall the power cartridge: - a.
 Make sure the "O" ring is properly seated. - b.
-Coat the "O" ring with a light film of vegetable or mineral oil. - Align the cams on either side of the power cartridge with the two slots on the outer housing. - d.
-Press the power cartridge into the housing while twisting clockwise. - 3.
-Check the reinstallation by trying to twist the fins counter-clockwise without lifting the tab; the cartridge should stay in place.
+Coat the "O" ring with a light film of vegetable or mineral oil. - c.
+Align the cams on either side of the power cartridge with the two slots on the outer housing - d.
+Press the power cartridge into the housing while twisting clockwise.

+3. Check the reinstallation by trying to twist the fins counter-clockwise without lifting the tab; the cartridge should stay in place.